Krukowskii/Sorting-practice/README.md

-# Sorting-practice
+# Sorting Tools 🧮

-A C++ project implementing various sorting algorithms (Bubble Sort and Quick Sort) using an object-oriented design.
-Includes random data generation and file I/O for saving results.
+A simple C++ project demonstrating sorting algorithms using an object-oriented approach.

+## 📖 Overview
+The **SortingTools** class provides implementations of:
+- **Bubble Sort**
+- **Quick Sort** (with median-of-three pivot selection)

+It can:
+- Generate random integer data
+- Sort it using different algorithms
+- Save results to a file

+---

+## ⚙️ Features
+✅ Object-oriented design (C++ class)
+✅ Random data generation
+✅ Bubble Sort and Quick Sort
+✅ File output via `fstream`
+✅ Easy to extend with new algorithms

+---

+## 🧩 Project Structure